-On-site dispensing options provide easy refueling for government fleet tucks and vans.
+On-site dispensing options provide easy refueling for government fleet tucks and vans that lead to fuel cost savings.

 Two government fleets — the Department of Transportation for King County, Wash (KCDOT), and the Indiana Department of Transportation (INDOT) — have added diverse on-site refueling methods for their fleet vehicles fueled by propane autogas.
 Infrastructure installation has allowed both to provide high-quality service with confidence in their refueling abilities.